natancox/stardog-docs/src/docs/using.html.md

 malformed literals (`"2.5"^^xsd:int`) used in filter evaluation may lead to undesired results.

+## Versioning <t>new22</t>

+Stardog supports database change management capability similar to popular version controls systems for source code.
+This capability lets users track changes between revisions of a Stardog database, add comments and other metadata to the revisions, extract diffs between those revisions, tag revisions with labels, and query over the revision history of the database using SPARQL.

+### Committing Changes

+### Tagging Revisions

+### Reverting

+### Querying the Revision History

 ## Exporting

 To export data from a Stardog database back to RDF,